PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-08-28-permission-slip-not-needed.md

 title: "Permission Slip Not Needed"
 date: 2025-08-28 00:00:00 -0700
 published: false
-excerpt: "It/'s good to remember: No permission slips are needed to be you."
+excerpt: "It's good to remember: No permission slips are needed to be you."
 ---

 <div style="display: flex; align-items: flex-end; gap: 20px; margin-bottom: 40px; flex-wrap: wrap;">